Tagbilaran: History

-A hundred years before Spaniards arrived in the Philippines, the settlement which eventually became Tagbilaran was already involved in trading with China and Malaya.
-Tagbilaran Strait was the location of the Precolonial kingdom of the Kedatuan of Dapitan.
+A hundred years before Spaniards arrived in the Philippines, the settlement which eventually became Tagbilaran was already involved in trading with China and Malays.
+Tagbilaran Strait was the location of the precolonial polity of Bo-ol.
 This early settlement had contact with the Spaniards in 1565, when the Spanish conquistador Miguel López de Legazpi and the native chieftain Datu Sikatuna pledged peace and cooperation through the famous blood compact.

-(San Jose de) Tagbilaran was established as a town on February 9, 1742, by General Don Francisco Antonio Calderón de la Barca, Governor of the Visayas, who separated it from the town of Baclayon.
+San José de Tagbilaran was established as a town on 9 February 1742, by General Francisco Antonio Calderón de la Barca, Military Governor of the Visayas Islands, who separated it from the town of Baclayon.
 The town was dedicated to St. Joseph the Worker.
-Since then it was part of the province of Bohol until it became a chartered city on July 1, 1966, by virtue of Republic Act No. 4660.
+Since then it was part of the province of Bohol until it became a chartered city on 18 July 1966, by virtue of Republic Act No. 4660.

 The city was occupied by the United States during the Philippine–American War and by Imperial Japan during World War II.

 Sitio Ubos (Lower Town) is Tagbilaran's former harbor site and is considered to be the city's oldest portion, having been a busy trading center since the seventeenth century until the early twentieth century.
 As such, the place houses the oldest and largest number of heritage houses in Bohol.
 Sitio Ubos declined as a major port towards the end of the Spanish era when the causeway to Panglao Island was constructed.
 Since then, the area lost its former glory and its old houses were either demolished or neglected.

 In 2002, in recognition of its cultural and historic significance, Sitio Ubos was declared a "Cultural Heritage Area".
 Some of the surviving heritage houses to this day include the Rocha–Suarez House, Rocha House, Hontanosas House, Beldia House, and Yap House.